polartron/midnight/index.md

 ---
 layout: default
 ---
-In 2005 I hosted a custom Counter Strike 1.6 server.
-Since then I've modded, mapped, scripted, tinkered, programmed and released some games.

-I have 6+ years of game studio experience, multiple released projects and a broad range of programming knowledge.
-My current interest is the making of multiplayer games and netcode for multiplayer games.
+In 2005 I hosted a custom 24/7 Counter-Strike server.
+Since then, I’ve modded, mapped, scripted, tinkered, programmed and released some games for most platforms.
+I have over 10 years of game studio experience, multiple released projects and a broad range of programming knowledge.
+My current interest is the making of multiplayer games and the creation of communities within these games.

 Here's a list of companies and projects I've worked on.